Cochin Masala Chai Black Tea is an exotic blend of ginger, cardamom, coriander, cinnamon, and black pepper. Bright copper color with full flavor.

-If you are a Chai lover you will be excited to find this authentic blend named after the ancient city of Cochin in South India, which became a prominent trading centre during Portuguese rule around 1530 and remained so during subsequent Dutch and British rules before Indian independence.
+If you are a Chai lover you will be excited to find this authentic blend named after the ancient city of Cochin, also known as Kochi in South India.
+Cochin became a prominent trading centre during Portuguese rule around 1530.
+Found in the state of Kerala, Cochin remained so during subsequent Dutch and British rules before Indian independence.

 This exotic mix of cultures produced the famous Cochin Masala, a mixture of coconut, ground red chilies, dal, coriander and turmeric used to flavor all types of curries in South India.